0xkyng/git-practice/README.md

 # Git journey

-This is me learning git
+This is me learning git!